BioPsyk/PAFGLS/PAFGLS-master/README.md

 output <- FGLS_wrapper_continuous(proband_ids,K,pheno,method="PAFGRS",h2,t1=pheno$t1)
 ```

+### Accuracy

+You can get a deregression value ('r') for each individual by changing the method to "accuracy" instead of "PAFGRS".
+This can be used to deregress your PAFGRS postM scores, to accomodate for differences in family size for the probands.

 ### Output

-For both analysis you will get an output dataframe that includes columns: id, postM, postVar, n_rels.
+For both continuous and binary phenotype analysis you will get an output dataframe that includes columns: id, postM, postVar, n_rels.
-1. id = identification number of proband.
+1. id = identification number of proband
 2. postM = posterior mean of score (?)
 3. postVar = p
-4. n_rels = number of relatives that the score was computed from for that proband.
+4. n_rels = number of relatives that the score was computed from for that proband

+For the accuracy function you will get the following output:
+1. id = identification number of proband
+2. r =
+3. n_rels = number of relatives that the score was computed from for that proband